friemen/docr/README.md

 docr
 ====

-HTTP document browser for PDFs stored on a local share
+HTTP document browser for PDFs stored on a local share, written in Clojure.